-To estimate the value using the yield capitalization approach, the net operating income for the 5-year holding period and the year 6 net operating income value must first be estimated.
 The process for determining the net operating income is outlined below and the relevant information for calculating it can be found in Table 2 (Appendix).

 Potential Gross Income

-Vacancy and Collection loss
+- Vacancy and Collection loss

 Effective Gross Income

-Operating Expenses
+- Operating Expenses

 Net Operating Income

-Once net operating income is determined for year 1, it should be projected over the 5year investment horizon using the historical rent growth rate, vacancy rate and operating expense ratio.
+Once net operating income is determined for year 1, it should be projected over the 5-year investment horizon using the historical rent growth rate, vacancy rate and operating expense ratio.
 Once the net operating income over the 5-year investment horizon is estimated, the present value of the 5 net operating income values should be determined using the yield rate.
-The next step is to estimate the reversion value in year 5 using the reversion cap rate, and calculate its present value.
+The next step is to estimate the reversion value at the end of the 5-year investment horizon, using the reversion cap rate, and calculate its present value.
 This present value is then added to the present value of the net operating incomes in years 1 through 5 to determine the overall value using the yield capitalization approach.